 This is directly related to the fact that, as a society, we love to shop for fashion.
 In the past few years, customers are changing their habits from only shopping in-store to purchasing online with 76% of Americans shopping online for clothing.

 With so much money being spent every year, the fashion industry is extremely competitive.
 As the cost of acquiring new customers continues to climb, many online fashion retailers are turning to loyalty programs and customer retention.
-While programs continue to become more commonplace in this highly profitable industry, there are a few that stand out from the rest.
+While programs continue to become more commonplace in this highly profitable industry, a few stand out from the rest.

 By incorporating special reward dates and exclusive rewards into your rewards program, you can make it more valuable to existing and new customers!

-Tips for Loyalty Programs in the Fashion Industry
+Tips for loyalty programs in the fashion industry

 Based on Smile.io’s experience with fashion loyalty programs, here are a few tips that we think are essential in the fashion industry.

-2. Give Exclusive Rewards
+2. Give exclusive rewards

-3. Have a Loyalty Program
+3. Have a referral program